isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-11-13-post-Second Reading Speech for the Administration of Justice (Protection) (Amendment) Bill.md

 12.&nbsp;More broadly, the AOJPA provides that interference with court proceedings or the administration of justice may amount to contempt of court and attract criminal sanctions.
 This is a general protection that applies to all court proceedings in Singapore.

 {:start="13"}
 13.&nbsp;Contempt by interference with the administration of justice may be committed in various ways, including by abusing the process of the court in an egregious manner.
-Examples of such egregious abuse include:&nbsp;
+Examples of such egregious abuse include:

 <p style="margin-left: 40px">(a) Commencing civil proceedings to seek financial damages, despite knowing that the claim is without foundation, for the ulterior motive of oppressing the defendant;</p>